-In total, 11.2% of patients treated with marstacimab reported ISRs.
+In total, 19 (11.4%) patients treated with marstacimab reported ISRs.
 The majority of ISRs observed in marstacimab clinical studies were transient and reported as mild to moderate in severity.
 No occurrences of injection site reaction led to a dose adjustment or drug discontinuation.
-ISRs include injection site bruising, injection site erythema, injection site haematoma, injection site induration, injection site oedema, injection site pain, injection site pruritus, and injection site swelling.
+ISRs include injection site bruising, injection site erythema, injection site haematoma, injection site haemorrhage, injection site induration, injection site oedema, injection site pain, injection site pruritus, and injection site swelling.

 Rash

-In the non-inhibitor population, 0.9% of patients reported non-serious rash (Grade 1).
+In total, 6 (3.6%) patients treated with marstacimab reported rash.

+One patient with severe haemophilia B with inhibitors and a history of allergic reaction to exogenous factor IX experienced severe rash with onset at approximately 9 months.
+The patient required a prolonged course of oral corticosteroids for resolution and treatment with marstacimab was discontinued.

 Paediatric population